nMPyC/nmpyc/docs/source/start.rst

 .. code-block:: python

-   constraints.add_bounds('lower', 'control', lbu) # lower bound for control constraints.add_bounds('upper', 'control', ubu) # upper bound for control
+   constraints.add_bound('lower', 'control', lbu) # lower bound for control constraints.add_bound('upper', 'control', ubu) # upper bound for control

 Here `lbu` or `lbx` is an :py:class:`nmpyc.nmpyc_array.array` of dimension `(1,nu)` or `(nu,1)`.
 To add bounds for the state or terminal state, replace `control` with `state` or `terminal` in the above code and adjust the dimension of the array accordingly.